SharedCode/sop/README.md

 func main() {
 	trans, _ := in_red_ck.NewTransaction(true, -1)
 	trans.Begin()

 	// Create/instantiate a new B-Tree named "fooStore" w/ 500 slots & other parameters
+	// including the "transaction" that it will participate in.
+	//
-	// including the "transaction" that it will participate in. b3, _ := NewBtree[int, string](ctx, "fooStore", 500, false, false, true, "", trans)
+	// Key is of type "int" & Value is of type "string". b3, _ := NewBtree[int, string](ctx, "fooStore", 500, false, false, true, "", trans)

 	b3.Add(ctx, 1, "hello world")

 	...